Bachelor of Laws (Hons) LL. B - Part-time

 Teaching and Assessment

-The law degree programme is taught mainly through lectures, seminars and workshops with students taking responsibility for a significant amount of study outside scheduled class contact hours.
-In general first year modules are assessed by way of exam worth 60% and continuous assessment worth 40%.
-Some modules are assessed wholly via continuous assessment.
-In second year, the exam weighting will increase in several of the modules, but is balanced by the inclusion of continuous assessment in each module.
+The law degree programme is taught mainly through lectures, seminars and workshops, both in person and live-online, with students taking responsibility for a significant amount of study outside scheduled class contact hours.
+The first-year modules are assessed by way of either 100% continuous assessment, or through an exam worth 60% and continuous assessment worth 40%.
+In second year, the exam weighting will increase in four of the modules, but is balanced by the inclusion of continuous assessment in each module, while two modules remain 100% continuous assessment.
 In final year there is a higher emphasis on examination weighting in most modules.
-A blend of individual and group assessment has been factored into modules throughout the programme with a mix of the types of assessment in the modules.
+A capstone research essay (6-8,000 words) is part of the mandatory modules all learners will undertake.

 Structure